microsoft/vscode-docs/release-notes/latest.md

 To enable Salsa for your workspace:
 - Set the environment variable `CODE_TSJS`.
 On OS X it is recommended to change this in the `.bash_profile` using `export CODE_TSJS=1`, then the environment variable isn't "lost".
 - Salsa requires TypeScript 1.8 but the final 1.8 release isn't available yet.
-Therefore you need to install the nightly TypeScript build either locally or globally using `npm install typescript@next`.
+Therefore you need to install the nightly TypeScript build either locally
+`npm install typescript@next` or globally `npm install -g typescript@next`.
-- Define the `typescript.tsdk` setting with the path to the `lib` folder with the `tsserver.js` file of the installed typescript module.
+- Define the `typescript.tsdk` setting with the path to the `lib` folder containing the `tsserver.js` file of the installed typescript module.
 An an alternative you can install the Typescript module locally inside the workspace, then the `typescript.sdk` setting is not needed and VS Code uses this TypeScript version.

 You can verify that you have Salsa enabled and you have a TypeScript version installed that supports Salsa by checking the status indicator in the status bar.